SYU2017/News-Mood-Distinguishing-Sentiments_Social_Analytics_API/README.md

-# Unit 7 | Assignment - Distinguishing Sentiments
+# Assignment - Distinguishing Sentiments
 ## News Mood

 From the sentiment analysis results with the five media tweets on November 5,2017, we can note that: